-Once you determine that you need call center quality management software for the success of your call center, the selection process may get complicated.
+Once you determine that you need call center quality assurance software for the success of your call center, the selection process may get complicated.
 There are dozens upon dozens of QA-focused call center software solutions claiming to be the “perfect” software for you.
 And they all offer something different—something they say is exceptional.

 So, how do you find the best call center quality management software for your business that’s on the cutting edge?